- Pathways Programs at UCSF

 Pathway Explore Global Health Requirements

-- GHS 101 in first or second year OR Concepts in Global Health, to be completed before the student travels abroad.
+- GHS 101 in first or second year OR GHS 101 Online, to be completed before the student travels abroad.

 - Pre-Departure and Post-Return Safety and Security Requirements